Where do I get my 2019 Certificate of Attendance? Or CME/CE?

 However, if you’d like to support the ASRM Research Institute now, please donate.

 Will any part of the ASRM Scientific Congress & Expo be translated into other languages?

 Yes.
-Plenary lectures will be simultaneously translated into Spanish and Mandarin Chinese for members of the audience.
+Many plenary lectures and symposia will be translated simultaneously into Spanish and Mandarin Chinese.

 What are the Expo Hall hours and minimum age?

 9:00 am – 5:00 pm Monday, October 19

 9:00 am – 5:00 pm Tuesday, October 20

 9:00 am – 2:00 pm Wednesday, October 21

 Children under 16 are allowed on the Expo Floor only when accompanied by an adult.
 Infants must be carried in arms, no strollers are allowed at any time.
 Children over 16 require a badge to enter the Expo Hall.

 Is there a Poster Session?